Mattc33/Necronomicon/UndeadLibrary.md

 They have an interesting interaction with sire of shards.
 Putting them in there gives it a free GMP and they fire their spells forward despite the sire of shards nova ability.
 They have a wonky AI and skitter around a lot but they deal a lot of damage since their base damage on the projectile is high.
 They have a somewhat narrow field of attack unless the chain support gem is used.

 -   chain is necessary for clear
--   Adding projectile with add to the end of the "volley", think barrage
+-   Adding projectile will add to the end of the "volley", think barrage

 | Category  | Description                              |
 | --------- | ---------------------------------------- |